Qualcomm Ventures

 Acquisition in 2014

-Stonestreet One is a leading provider of software solutions for Bluetooth wireless technology, based in Louisville, Kentucky.
-The company specializes in developing software for chipmakers, distributors, embedded software companies, and Original Equipment Manufacturers (OEMs) across various sectors, including personal computing, automotive, biomedical, mobile communications, and consumer electronics.
-Their key products, Bluetopia® and BTExplorer, serve as Bluetooth connection managers for devices running Windows CE and Windows Mobile, and have been widely adopted by numerous manufacturers, resulting in millions of devices utilizing their technology globally.
-Stonestreet One is committed to maintaining up-to-date protocols and profiles, actively engaging in standards organizations such as the Bluetooth SIG and Continua Health Alliance to enhance the interoperability and capabilities of wireless devices in the industry.
+Stonestreet One is a leading provider of software solutions for Bluetooth wireless technology, headquartered in Louisville, Kentucky.
+The company specializes in developing software for various industries, including personal computing, automotive, biomedical, mobile communications, and consumer electronics.
+Its flagship products, Bluetopia® and BTExplorer, serve as Bluetooth Connection Managers for Windows CE and Windows Mobile devices, and are utilized by numerous manufacturers worldwide, resulting in millions of devices currently equipped with its technology.
+Stonestreet One is committed to maintaining up-to-date protocols and profiles, actively participating in industry standards bodies such as the Bluetooth Special Interest Group and the Continua Health Alliance to enhance the capability and interoperability of wireless devices.

 Summit Microelectronics